 Unfortunately, the policy has several loopholes that can be exploited by desalination developers to bypass the goal of protecting marine resources.
 You can find the policy and all the other information here.

 In 2019, the Water Board requested new information from Poseidon regarding potential alternate project sites, design, technology, and mitigation.
-A draft of Poseidon’s new permit is expected in November 2019 and the Water Board will hold a public workshop on the Poseidon project on December 6, 2019 and an hearing by the Regional Board on the permit is expected in the spring of 2020
+A draft of Poseidon’s new permit was released in November 2019 and the Water Board held public workshops on the Poseidon project on December 6, 2019 and May 15 2020 A final hearing by the Regional Board on the permit is on July 30,31 and August 7 of 2020

 Since Poseidon’s embarrassing setback at the California Coastal Commission in November 2013 they have increased their efforts to move the project forward with as little change as possible to its obsolete design.